Ngái people: Overview

-The Ngái people speak the Hakka language, a Sinitic language but are classified separately from the Hoa or urban ethnic "Overseas Chinese" by the Vietnamese government as they have been living in the modern-day lands of Vietnam for centuries.
+The Ngái people speak Hakka, a Sinitic language, but are classified separately from the Hoa or urban "ethnic Chinese" by the Vietnamese government as they have been living in the modern-day lands of Vietnam for centuries.

 The Ngái population was 4,841 in 1999 but down only 1,035 in 2009 and up to 1,649 in 2019.
+Due to issues related to ethnic registration, the officially recorded number of Ngái people is very small.
+The total number of Hakka speakers in Vietnam is estimated to be around 150,000 to nearly 200,000, and most of them are classified as Hoa instead.